Hot Water Beach Facts

 - During part of the day, the localized hot springs remain submerged beneath the waves.

-- However, for approximately two hours before low tide, and two hours afterward each day, the unique feature of Hot Water Beach appears.
+- However, for roughly two hours before low tide, and two hours afterward each day, the unique feature of this site appears.
 Therefore, you must catch it at just the right time.

 Hot Water Beach Geothermal Nature